See how Bert-based models in Spark NLP can effortlessly resolve co-reference in your text data

 - The most scalable, accurate, and fastest library in NLP history

 Spark NLP comes with 14,500+ pretrained pipelines and models in more than 250+ languages.
-It supports most of the NLP tasks and provides modules that can be used seamlessly in a cluster.
+It supports most NLP tasks and provides modules that can be used seamlessly in a cluster.

 Spark NLP processes the data using